How do I disclose security vulnerabilities responsibly?

 - Flaws specific to out of date browsers/plugins.
 Amongst others, this encompasses versions of Internet Explorer prior to version 8.

 - Logout cross-site request forgery.
 For more information on this issue, please refer to blog posts on the topic by Chris Evans and Michal Zalewski.

 - Lack of the Secure flag on non-sensitive cookies.
-We provide full site SSL as an opt-in mechanism to defend against MITM (via HSTS) while we're working towards releasing full site SSL for all users.
+We provide full site SSL as a mechanism to defend against MITM (via HSTS) for sensitive session cookies.
 More information on this is available here: http://codeascraft.com/2012/10/09/scaling-user-security/.